Self-Tuning Self-Supervised Image Anomaly Detection: Detailed Experimental Setup

 \subsection{Implementation Details}

-\method has two techniques in its implementation which are not introduced in the main paper due to the lack of space.
-The first is a \emph{warm start,} which means that we train the detector $\detector$ for a fixed number of epochs before starting the alternating updates of $\theta$ and the augmentation hyperparameters $\augParam$.
-The warm start is required since the gradient-based update of $\augParam$ is ineffective if the detector $\detector$ does not perform well on the current $\augParam$; in such a case, the validation loss $\valLoss$ can have an arbitrary value which is not related to the true alignment of $\augParam$.
+\method contains two implementation techniques which are not introduced in the main paper due to the lack of space.
+The first technique is \emph{warm start,} which means that we train the detector $\detector$ for a fixed number of epochs before starting the alternating updates of $\theta$ and $\augParam$.
+Such a warm start is required since the gradient-based update of $\augParam$ is ineffective if the detector $\detector$ does not perform well on the current $\augParam$; in such a case, the validation loss $\valLoss$ can have an arbitrary value which is not related to the true alignment of $\augParam$.
 The number of training epochs for warm start is chosen to sufficiently minimize the training loss $\trnLoss$ for the initial $\augParam$.

-The second technique is to update $\theta$ multiple times for each update of $\augParam$.
+The second implementation technique is to update $\theta$ multiple times for each update of $\augParam$.
 This is based on the same motivation as in the first technique; we need to ensure the reasonable performance of $\detector$ during the iterative updates.
-The default choice is only one update of $\theta$, but when the training loss $\trnLoss$ does not decrease enough at each iteration, one needs to consider increasing the number of updates.
+The default choice is only one update of $\theta$, but if the training loss $\trnLoss$ does not decrease enough at each iteration, one may consider increasing the number of updates.
+That is, the number of updates can be determined by observing the decrease of $\trnLoss$ during training even without labeled data.